hegongshan/file-stats/README.md

                         Exclude file name extensions --exclude-pattern EXCLUDE_PATTERN
                         UNIX shell pattern
+  --raw                 Do not show B unit suffix
   -H, --human-readable  Human-readable output.
-Use unit suffixes: Byte, Kilobyte, Megabyte, Gigabyte,
-                        Terabyte and Petabyte based on powers of 1024.
-  -k, --ki              Use KiB
-  -m, --mi              Use MiB
-  -g, --gi              Use GiB
-  -t, --ti              Use TiB
-  -p, --pi              Use PiB
+  -k                    Use KiB, or KB with --si
+  -m                    Use MiB, or MB with --si
+  -g                    Use GiB, or GB with --si
+  -t                    Use TiB, or TB with --si
+  -p                    Use PiB, or PB with --si
   --si                  Use international system of units (SI) --size-range          Show size range
-  --per-file            Show the size of each file
-  -n, --name            Show user name or group name -f, --full-path       Print the full path for each file -o OUTPUT, --output OUTPUT
+  -n, --name            Show user name or group name --symbol              Show symbolic permission
+  -f, --full-path       Print the full path for each file -o OUTPUT, --output OUTPUT
                         Output file